seanboyce/ubiblio/README.md

 # Main Features:

-1. Add, remove, update books
+1. Add, remove, update and search books.
+Physical and ebook management.
-2. Search books and see their location (useful if stored in bins, because you don't have space for tons of bookshelves)
+2. User management!
+Admins can invite new users via one-time-use link.
 3. Autopopulate a book's fields by entering an ISBN, either manually or with your device's camera!
-4. Reading list management for each user
+4. Reading list management for each user, and a wishlist for the library (set owned=False)
-5. Book wishlist (just set owned=False, then update to True when you buy it)
-6. Withdraw and return books.
+5. Withdraw and return books.
 Display a list of withdrawn books (to help put them away or figure out who has them).
-7. Admin users can access all features.
+6. Admin users can access all features.
 Non-admin can only search, manage their reading list, and withdraw/return books.
-8. Content discovery (browse by genre).
+7. Content discovery (browse by genre).
-9. Works on most phones and ebook readers.
+8. Works on most phones and ebook readers.
-10. Really quite fast, low memory requirements for hosting (~100MB).
+9. Really quite fast, low memory requirements for hosting (~100MB).
-11. No distractions -- it does what it needs to do and nothing else (by default).
+10. No distractions -- it does what it needs to do and nothing else (by default).
-12. Docker, Docker Hub image, and no-container install options.
+11. Docker, Docker Hub image, and no-container install options.
 A big thanks to m0ngr31 for helping with this!
-13. Backup management, for both the database and files!
+12. Backup management, for both the database and files!
-14. Ebook support, with the ability to store ebook files and download from your reader (as long as it has a web browser)
-15. You can search for only ebooks or only physical books (e.g. when browsing a physical library vs. from an e-reader)
-16. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
+13. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
 You can now judge books by their cover (but only if you want to)!
-17. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
+14. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
 Set them up in the admin menu.
-18. It even runs on RISCV64 with memory to spare (check out the cursed branch)!
+15. It even runs on RISCV64 with memory to spare (check out the cursed branch)!
-19. Aussi disponible en français!
+16. Aussi disponible en français!
 Démarrez ubiblio avec LANGUAGE='FR'

 # Setup